-(Act No. 55 of 2012), which was enacted to encourage global companies to base their research and development activities or headquarters in Japan.
+This governmental incentive programme for foreign investment includes the Act on Special Measures for the Promotion of Research and Development Business, etc, by Specified Multinational Enterprises (Act No. 55 of 2012), which was enacted to encourage global companies to base their research and development activities or headquarters in Japan.
 Under this programme, new research and development operations conducted in Japan and certified by the competent minister may receive the following incentives:

-- assistance for fundraising by the Small and Medium Business Investment & Consultation Co Ltd (also covering small and mediumsized stock companies with capital not less than ¥300 million); - acceleration of examinations and proceedings for patent applications; - a 50 per cent reduction of examination fees and patent fees for patent inventions; - shorter examination periods for prior notification for inward direct investment in regulated industries; and - acceleration of entry examinations for the Certificate of Eligibility for Status of Residence applied for by foreign nationals who intend to work in Japan.
+- assistance for fundraising by the Small and Medium Business Investment & Consultation Co Ltd (also covering small and mediumsized stock companies with capital not less than ¥300 million); - acceleration of examinations and proceedings for patent applications; - shorter examination periods for prior notification for inward direct investment in regulated industries; and - acceleration of entry examinations for the Certificate of Eligibility for Status of Residence applied for by foreign nationals who intend to work in Japan.